One Lakh Kindle E-Books

 Audience refers to a group of individuals attending to a common media.
-They receive communication from the same source, but are not active participants and do not communicate with each other.
-In sociology, the terms 'audience' and 'audience studies' is used to draw attention to the way that media corporations develop audiences of readers, listeners and viewers with the business objective of selling access to this audience to advertisers.
+Audience receive communication from the same source, but are not active participants and do not communicate with each other.
+The terms 'audience' and 'audience studies' are used to draw attention to the methods used by media corporations to develop audiences of readers, listeners and viewers with the objective of selling access to this audience to advertisers.

 The following categories of audience can be listed:

 Readers as audience, Auditory audience, Auditory and visual audience of performance, Visual audience, Mixed auditory and visual audience of media, New media and technology audience like world wide web.